 Political censor-ship, especially on college campuses, destroys the notion that the exploration of knowledge and truth are inherent in education.
-It also implies, no matter how subtly, that we students must be insulated from error by what we shall hear arranged for by a recognized campus organization unless a grave substantive evil is likely to result from the speech.
+It also implies, no matter how subtly, that we students must be insulated from error by what we shall hear.

+The appearance of guest lectures and speakers should not be regulated by the administration if properly arranged for by a recognized campus organization unless a grave substantive evil is likely to result from the speech.
 Guest lecturers are not representatives of the college nor do they express college opinions.
 They are distinct from the classroom teacher who does represent academic accredidation and the ability to offer subject material with the approval of the administration.